ibm-cloud-docs/databases-for-mysql/getting-started.md

 Set up your connection to {{site.data.keyword.databases-for-mysql_full}} by performing the following steps:

 1. Open MySQL Workbench.
-2. Add a new connection with your database details..
+2. Add a new connection with your database details.
 3. Save the connection settings and connect to your database.

 For detailed instructions, see the [MySQL Workbench documentation](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections.html){: .external}.

-## Provision a MySQL Deployment
+## Provision a MySQL deployment
 {: #mysql-deployment}
 {: step}